phockett/PEMtk/README.rst

 Notes

-* The dev version doesn't force any dependencies upon installation, but most functionality depends on `ePSproc` and required packages, which can be installed via pip or manually, see `ePSproc installation notes <https://epsproc.readthedocs.io/en/latest/about.html#installation-python>`__.
+* **The dev version doesn't force any dependencies upon installation, but most functionality depends on `ePSproc` and required packages, which can be installed via pip or manually**, see `ePSproc installation notes <https://epsproc.readthedocs.io/en/latest/about.html#installation-python>`__.
 Some optional packages may require further installation efforts, see the `scripts included in the Docker builds for recipes <https://github.com/phockett/open-photoionization-docker-stacks/tree/main/epsproc-pemtk>`__.
 * The repo can be passed directly to pip, e.g. ``pip install git+https://github.com/phockett/PEMtk.git``, see `notes in the pip docs <https://pip.pypa.io/en/stable/reference/pip_install/#git>`_.
 * Note that ``pip -e`` is for 'editable', and requires the source dir to remain, but the installation is also editable, `see notes here <https://stackoverflow.com/questions/41535915/python-pip-install-from-local-dir>`_.
 Alternatively, use ``pip install <path_to_local_pkg>``.